yh392261226/enhancd/README.md

 $ cd [-|..] <directory>
 ```

-If no arguments are given, enhancd `cd` command will display a list of the directory you've visited once, encourage you to filter the directory that you want to move.
+If no arguments are given, enhancd `cd` command will output a list of directories you've visited once, encourage you to filter the directory that you want to go to.

 ```console
 $ cd